AdvaitKisar/Climate_Data_Analysis/README.md

 10. Hourly Wind Speed

 ## Plots
 The plots or heatmaps for the ten parameters are included in the 'Plots' directory.
-An example of the heatmap is shown below:-
+For example, the heatmap of Hourly Sea Level Pressure is shown below:-
 ![Hourly Sea Level Pressure Heatmap for Jan](https://github.com/AdvaitKisar/IITM_BDL_Climate_Data_Analysis/assets/85425955/1a924297-abf7-445f-bb4c-dcce1fa75fd6)
 It can be observed that the sea level pressure in the coastal regions is lower as compared to the interiors of continents.
 Such observations can be studied using all plots.